-Investments in the Funds carry risks, including possible loss of principal.
-Special risks may be associated with investments outside the United States, especially in emerging markets, including currency fluctuations, illiquidity, volatility, and political and economic risks.
-Investments in small capitalization companies may increase the risk of greater price fluctuations.
-Funds investing in bonds have the same interest rate, inflation, and credit risks that are associated with the underlying bonds.
-The principal value of bonds will fluctuate relative to changes in interest rates, decreasing when interest rates rise.
+Investments carry risks, including possible loss of principal.
+Additional risks may be associated with investments outside the United States, especially in emerging markets, including currency fluctuations, illiquidity, volatility, and political and economic risks.
+Investments in small- and mid-capitalization companies may increase the risk of greater price fluctuations.
+Portfolios investing in bonds have the same interest rate, inflation, and credit risks that are associated with the underlying bonds.
+The value of bonds will fluctuate relative to changes in interest rates, decreasing when interest rates rise.
 This effect is more pronounced for longer-term bonds.
 Unlike bonds, bond funds have ongoing fees and expenses.
 Investments in mortgage backed securities (MBS) may bear additional risk.
 Investments in lower rated and unrated bonds may be more sensitive to default, downgrades, and market volatility; these investments may also be less liquid than higher rated bonds.
 Investments in derivatives are subject to the risks associated with the securities or other assets underlying the pool of securities, including illiquidity and difficulty in valuation.
-Investments in the Funds are not FDIC insured, nor are they deposits of or guaranteed by a bank or any other entity.
+Investments in the Funds are not FDIC insured, nor are they bank deposits or guaranteed by a bank or any other entity.

 Class I shares may not be available to all investors.
 Minimum investments for the I share class may be higher than those for other classes.

 The performance data quoted represents past performance; it does not guarantee future results.

 Income earned from municipal bonds is exempt from regular federal and in some cases, state and local income tax.
 Income may be subject to the alternative minimum tax (AMT).